-Thank you for choosing Kaiser Permanente as your health care provider through Health Plan of San Joaquin.
-Health Plan of San Joaquin is a health plan for people who have Medi-Cal.
-Health Plan of San Joaquin works with the State of California to help you get the health care you need.
-Kaiser Permanente is your health care provider through Health Plan of San Joaquin.
+Thank you for choosing Kaiser Permanente as your health care provider through L.A.
+Care Health Plan.
+L.A.
+Care Health Plan is a health plan for people who have Medi-Cal.
+L.A.
+Care Health Plan works with the State of California to help you get the health care you need.
+Kaiser Permanente is your health care provider through L.A.
+Care Health Plan.